aishwarya2001-21/Aishwarya-Portfolio/Additional Projects/README.md

 ## Projects included
 - Heart Disease Predictive Model
       1.Applied Neural Networks to work on Heart Disease Predictive Model to demonstrate the application of AI in healthcare analytics.
-      2.Contributed to the development of a predictive model that aids in the early detection of heart disease using relevant data and machine learning algorithms.
-      3.Built a simple neural network using classification model(Supervised Learning Technique) to make a heart disease predictive model to predict the “target” column of dataset.We used keras algorithm for developing and evaluating deep learning models.
+      2.Built a simple neural network using classification model(Supervised Learning Technique) to make a heart disease predictive model to predict the “target” column of dataset.We used keras algorithm for developing and evaluating deep learning models.

 - Image Classification(With_masks and without_masks)using Neural Networks and CNN
       1.Created a Neural Network for image classification specifically to distinguish between images with and without masks.
       2.Leveraged machine learning techniques to build a model capable of classifying images into the categories "mask" and "without_masks."
-      3.In addition to above project, we also build a Convolution Neural Network which is used for image classification.Using CNN , we classified and predicted masked and non-masked images.
+      3.Built a Convolution Neural Network which is used for image classification.Using CNN, classified and predicted masked and non- masked images.
       4.Dataset For Image classification Project :https://drive.google.com/drive/folders/1tvLtA8UvfvQO6dEZBfOJi0aoIVOIzHAT
 -Technologies used for Heart Disease Predictive Model and Image Classification : Python,Jupyter Notebook,Google Collab.
 - SQL Data Cleaning Project: I have taken a raw housing data and transform the data into Microsoft SQL server and performed data cleaning operations